DCC-EX/dcc-ex.github.io/docs/about/contributing/webthrottle.md

 waiting for it to install, you can be getting a local copy of the code.

-Once you have downloaded VSCode and installed it, open VSCode then click `File --> Open Workspace from file...`{.interpreted-text role="menuselection"} then find your local copy of the code and select
+Once you have downloaded VSCode and installed it, open VSCode then click `File --> Open Workspace from file...` then find your local copy of the code and select
 \"EX-WebThrottle2.code-workspace\".
 Once VSCode has loaded the workspace, you should see a popup in the bottom right asking you if you want to install the recommended extensions.
 It\'s recommended you